 Because of its extreme purity, quartz from the Spruce Pine district is used in the manufacture of computer chips.
 In fact, no other quartz in the world can match the processed quartz purity from this area, and as a result, EVERY computer chip in the world uses Spruce Pine quartz in its manufacturing process.

 Emeralds, rubies, garnets, aquamarines, sapphires, topaz, amethyst, citrine, smoky quartz, rose quartz, moonstone, peridot, and many more varieties of gemstones lure rockhounds and gem collectors from around the world to the Blue Ridge Mountains of North Carolina.
 The Macon county area near Franklin is known for rubies, sapphires and garnets, while the Spruce Pine district in Mitchell County is known for emeralds and aquamarine.

 North Carolina was once a major gold producing state.
 In 1788, when a 17-pound nugget was discovered in Cabarras County, it touched off the first true gold rush in the United States.
-During the mid-1800's gold coins were minted at the privately owned Bechtler Mint in Rutherford County and a branch of the United States Mint in Charlotte.
-Although large-scale gold production ended in the 1800's, gold production continued until 1942.
+During the mid-1800’s gold coins were minted at the privately owned Bechtler Mint in Rutherford County and a branch of the United States Mint in Charlotte.
+Although large-scale gold production ended in the 1800’s, gold production continued until 1942.
 Today, amateur gold-seekers can pan for the glittery metal in numerous commercial attractions in Rutherford, McDowell and Burke Counties.
-View the documentary about this remarkable piece of Western North Carolina history, "Gold Fever and the Bechtler Mint," that was produced by and aired on UNC-TV.
+View the documentary about this remarkable piece of Western North Carolina history, “Gold Fever and the Bechtler Mint,” that aired on UNC-TV.

 Recreational Gold and Gem Mining